Get insider access

 Best Razer Headphones

-1. Best Razer Headphones
+1. Best Razer Headset

 If you like to game with others, their detachable boom mic offers good overall performance, making your voice understandable even in noisy environments.
 These headphones also have a decently comfortable fit, and the ear cups have customizable RGB lighting, which will please some users.
 They also have a superb battery life performance.
 The manufacturer advertises 44 hours of battery time with the RGB lighting and haptic bass feature off, but we measured 45 hours with both these features engaged.
 However, you can only use them wired with Xbox consoles.
-For wireless Xbox compatibility, check out the next pick.
+For wireless Xbox compatibility, check out the next pick, the Razer Kaira Pro Wireless.
 If you want Bluetooth compatibility, check out the Razer Barracuda Pro Wireless, although their integrated mic performance isn't as good.

 See our review

-2. Best Mid-Range Razer Headset For Gaming
+2. Best Mid-Range Razer Headphones For Gaming

-Out of the box, they have a warm but pretty uneven sound profile, adding boom and muddiness to your audio.
+Out of the box, they have a warm but fairly uneven sound profile, adding boom and muddiness to your audio.
 Unfortunately, they're also very prone to inconsistencies in audio delivery, so it's important to take the time to adjust their fit on your head to ensure a more consistent sound.
 Luckily, with the Xbox variant, you can access their companion software's graphic EQ and presets to help you adjust their sound to your liking.
 Their boom mic does an excellent job recording your voice so that you're heard clearly, even in moderately noisy environments, and they tend to be cheaper than our top pick.

 See our review